Principled Identification of Structural Dynamic Models: Identification Schemes

-Discrepancies in the IRFs can be attributed to the rotation matrix, $R$, that shows how structural shocks for one identification scheme can be expressed as a rotation (orthonormal linear combination) of the structural shocks of the other identification scheme, which may explain differences between IRFs across identification schemes.
+Discrepancies in the IRFs can be diagnosed using the rotation matrix, $R$, that shows how structural shocks from a specific economic identification can be expressed as a rotation (orthonormal linear combination) of the baseline OASIS shocks, which may explain differences between IRFs across identification schemes.
 It is worth noting that two IRFs can be different even if their underlying structural shocks are highly correlated with each other and with the reduced-form shocks.